Markets fail to sustain pace set during week

 London’s Ftse 100 index outshone its European rivals on Friday, boosted by earnings updates from AstraZeneca and Smurfit Kappa which help offset a slump in Barclays shares due to a cautious outlook despite profits beating expectations.

-The drugmaker said its Covid-19 vaccine sales were $275 million in the first-quarter and that it was on track to deliver 200 million doses a month from April.
+The drugmaker said that its Covid-19 vaccine sales were $275 million in the first quarter and that it was on track to deliver 200 million doses a month from April.

 Another big winner on Friday was Smurfit Kappa.
 Europe’s largest paper packaging producer jumped 4.2 per cent after it posted a 6 per cent increase in first-quarter revenue on strong packaging demand.